j-ew-s/study-exception-filter/README.md

 + Creating a custon filter to handle any exception throed by the App.
 + Creating a generic Class Object response - overriding the ActionResult
 + Setting the Startup.cs
-+ Setting controllers to set all they actions to be handled by the Exception Handler Filter
++ Configuring controllers to set all it's actions to be handled by the Exception Handler Filter
-+ Setting specific actions to use Exception Handler Filter
++ Configuring specific actions to use Exception Handler Filter

 #### API/Filter/ExceptionHandlingFilter